 GENIE (Genomic Expression by Nanostring: Inflammation Explained) Now Available!

-THIS TEST IS CURRENTLY ONLY AVAILABLE TO IN THE UNITED STATES.
-INTERNATIONAL ORDERS WILL BE CANCELLED AND REFUNDED.
+THIS TEST IS ONLY AVAILABLE IN THE UNITED STATES.
+INTERNATIONAL ORDERS CANNOT BE ACCEPTED.

 Please note that the order does not include the cost of return shipping on dry ice the two special tubes of blood needed to run the assay.
 The purchaser is required to pay for shipping the samples to the lab